DevExpress-Examples/blazor-drawer-static-ssr/README.md

 ## Implementation Details

 The [DxDrawer](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDrawer) component requires interactive render mode to change its [IsOpen](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDrawer.IsOpen) state.
-In this example we use CSS rules to dynamically change drawer visibility.
+In this example we use CSS rules to dynamically change drawer visibility in static SSR mode.

 This example contains two nested instances of the DxDrawer component.
 The first (external) drawer is configured to be used on desktop devices, the second (internal) drawer is configured to be used on mobile devices (less than 769px).